KommuSoft/d3plotter/d3plotter/public_html/samples.md

  - [`plotGroupedBars`](#plotgroupedbars); and
  - [`plotRows`](#plotrows).

+The following variables are implicit: they must be defined before and are assumed to be set before calling the method:

+ - `width`: the width of the canvas;
+ - `height`: the height of the canvas;
+ - `dsid`: the

 The first arguments of every such function are:

  - `svg`: The `<svg>` element to draw content to; and